Martin Currie Global Portfolio Trust : Tst - Transaction in Own Shares | MarketScreener

 Legal Entity Identifier: 549300RKB85NFVSTBM94

-On 7 September 2018, Martin Currie Global Portfolio Trust plc bought back 56,188 ordinary shares at a price of 257.9311p per share to be HELD AS TREASURY.
+On 12 September 2018, Martin Currie Global Portfolio Trust plc bought back 28,684 ordinary shares at a price of 258.9546p per share to be HELD AS TREASURY.

 Disclaimer